zeebo/zeebo.github.io/source/_posts/2012-07-30-quick-and-clean-in-go.markdown

 a binary and either proxy passing it through from your front end server, or just letting the world hit it directly.

-But, since that's not cool enough, we're also going to deploy on Heroku.
+But, since that's not cool enough, we're also going to deploy on [Heroku][heroku].

 ## Buildpacks and a Note About Getting Code